In 2018, over 63 percent of Americans have consumer debt, in the form of credit cards, auto loans, medical bills and other types of unsecured debts.

 No matter how many different debts you have to consolidate, the process for doing it is simpler than you think.
 You need to:

-LendGenius makes step 3 easy with by connecting you with a network of preferred lenders offering debt consolidation loans for most types of borrowers.
+LendGenius makes step 3 easy by connecting you with a potential lender offering debt consolidation loans for many types of borrowers.

 Important Disclosures.
 Please Read Carefully.

 Persons facing serious financial difficulties should consider other alternatives or should seek out professional financial advice.